 Poker dealing rules

 Depending on the specific game rules, the dealership usually goes around the table, with each player having a chance to deal a hand.
-Cards are dealt one at a time, starting from the player to the dealer’s left and going round the table.
+Cards are dealt one at a time, starting from the player to the dealer’s left and going around the table.
 Depending on the game, poker dealer rules state that cards need to be burnt (discarded) or dealt as community cards.

 Don’t worry, though, if you’re new to this whole game.
 It’s not as difficult as it looks, especially the poker dealing rules.
 Just give it a bash, and if you make a mistake or something, it’s not the end of the world.
 It’s especially good if you’re playing online, as then you don’t need to worry about burning cards or anything like that.
 Simply read up on your favorite game, work out how the rules function, and then put on your best poker face!